isc-projects/kea/doc/sphinx/config-examples.rst

             // Global flag selecting an IP address allocation strategy for all
             // subnets.
             "allocator": "iterative",

+            // Global flag that enables or disables client address registration
+            // via ADDR-REG-INFORM packets (see RFC 9686).
+It defaults to true.
+            "allow-address-registration": true,

             // Global flag selecting a delegated prefix allocation strategy
             // for all subnets.